 The Premises is owned, seized and possessed of and otherwise well entitled to all that piece and parcel of land belong to Owner/ Developer.

-The Owner / Developer is empowered under the …………..deed executed between the original owner of the land and Owner / Developer to develop land and construct the multi-stories building, book flats, accept the advance payment(s) and other subsequent payment(s) and also final payment and execute the conveyance deed under their signature on behalf of the original owner.
+The Owner / Developer is empowered under the N/A deed executed between the original owner of the land and Owner / Developer to develop land and construct the multi-stories building, book flats, accept the advance payment(s) and other subsequent payment(s) and also final payment and execute the conveyance deed under their signature on behalf of the original owner-Not Applicable

 The said plan has been lawfully and validly sanctioned by the competent authority.